6 Most Common Side Effects of Scalp Micropigmentation

 What are the most common side effects?

-Here are some of the issues that have been reported by clients of various clinics.
+Here are 6 of the most common issues that have been reported by clients of various clinics.
 Not all of these are technically classed as side effects, some are down to bad technique or challenging skin types.

 Swollen lymph nodes